 How to treat angina symptoms

-When you have coronary artery disease, it's important to pay attention to your angina symptoms and know what to do when they happen.
+When you have angina, it's important to pay attention to your symptoms and know what to do when they happen.

 - Stop and rest.